TaitoUnited/full-stack-template/README.md

 ### Processes

-> NOTE: Only non-trivial processes need to be described here (e.g. scheduled batch processing), though it might be a good idea to describe one or two basic scenarios also.
+Only non-trivial processes need to be described here (e.g. scheduled batch processing), though it might be a good idea to describe one or two basic scenarios also.
 Architecture is the main focus here.
 User stories should be documented elsewhere (e.g. wiki).

 #### Basic Scenario